Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 • Work in real rounds (3 minutes on / 1 minute rest) with realistic work-to-rest ratios.

-• Mix offense and defense—checks, slips, rolls, and exits, not just “go harder.”
+• Mix offense and defense — checks, slips, rolls, and exits, not just "go harder."

-• Respect footwork—angles, pivots, and ringcraft, not just pacing in place.
+• Respect footwork — angles, pivots, and ringcraft, not just pacing in place.

 If an app only tracks heart rate, calories, or "points," it's fine for a sweat.
 But it won't move the needle on your kickboxing skill.

-How We Tested
+How We Compared

 1. Three real sessions per app (shadow, bag, and follow-along where applicable).